Near-critical spanning forests and renormalization: Technical estimates and proofs

 Using the upper bounds on the probabilities of these events given by Lemma \ref{ALN}, together with the fact that the bounds on the first two are independent of the boundary conditions (so it is possible to first condition on the last one, and then to bound the conditional probability of the first two), we get readily that

 \end{proof}

 \begin {proof}[Proof of Lemma \ref{finitelength}] The proof goes along similar lines than the previous one.
-We can bound the expected renormalized length by $\delta^{5/4}$ times the sum over all pairs of edges $e_0$ (in the original lattice) and $e_1$ (in the dual lattice) such that $r:= d(e_0, e_1) \le \eta$ of the probability of the intersection of the following events: \begin {itemize} \item The edge $e_0$ is $\eta_0$-inside the UST branch from $z_0$ to $z_1$, and it is removed by the cutting procedure. \item The edge $e_1$ belongs to the dual cycle that appears when closing the edge $e_0$. \end {itemize} As in the previous argument, we can note that this event (for given $e_0$ and $e_1$) is included in the joint occurrence of four arms events ${\mathcal A}_{e_0} (\delta/2, r/3) \cap {\mathcal A}_{e_1} (\delta/2,r/3) \cap {\mathcal A}_{e_0} ( 2r, \eta_0)$, and we can conclude using the same computation. \end {proof}
+We can bound the expected renormalized length by $\delta^{5/4}$ times the sum over all pairs of edges $e_0$ (in the original lattice) and $e_1$ (in the dual lattice) such that $r:= d(e_0, e_1) \le \eta$ of the probability of the intersection of the following events: \begin {itemize} \item The edge $e_0$ is on the UST branch from $z_0$ to $z_1$, and it splits this branch in two parts of diameter larger than $\eta_0$. \item The edge $e_0$ is removed by the cutting procedure. \item The edge $e_1$ belongs to the dual cycle that appears when closing the edge $e_0$. \end {itemize} As in the previous argument, we can note that this event (for given $e_0$ and $e_1$) is included in the joint occurrence of the four-arms events ${\mathcal A}_{e_0} (\delta/2, r/3)$, $ {\mathcal A}_{e_1} (\delta/2,r/3)$ and ${\mathcal A}_{e_0} ( 2r, \eta_0)$, and we can conclude using the very same computation. \end {proof}

 \medbreak